j33433/MPowerTCX/README.md

 ### Works With
 * MPower Echelon and Echelon 2 for Schwinn A.C.
 Cycles
 * Stages Indoor Cycles
-* The Sufferfest CSV files
+* The Sufferfest and Wahoo SYSTM CSV files
 * Email Us Your Unsupported Files

 ### Supported Fields